ddkapan/eBirdCBC/README.md

 Download node from [here](https://nodejs.org/en/download/).
 Then clone this repo.
 Then cd to the dir for this repo.

 ### Database
 This app uses a mongodb, which will run locally (unless you want to try and use Atlas, but local is easier).
-The easiest way to start a local mongodb is to clone the prebuilt docker image for a mongodb using `docker pull mongo`.
+The easiest way to start a local mongodb is to clone the prebuilt docker image for a mongodb using `docker pull mongo` (download docker [here](https://docs.docker.com/get-docker/) if you don't already have it).
 Then run the image using `docker run mongo:latest` (or use the vscode extension which is easier to use imo).

 ### Api
 This app uses an expressjs as a backend.
 Navigate to `api/` using `cd api`.
 Then run `npm install` to install the dependencies.